 Set a Budget

-This is probably the #1 tip on all the lists.
+This is probably the #1 tip on any list you’ll find.
 And while it may seem obvious, it’s something I resisted for quite a while.
 OR we’d set a budget to just completely ignore it.

 We’re still ironing out details of our budget and tweaking where necessary, but the main point is to: